bolotnikov/gamedevland/docs/tower-defense.md

 }
 ```

-Now let's update the first line of code in the `LevelMap.renderTile` method so that instead of directly creating a base `Tile` class, we use a factory:
+Now let's update the first line of the code in the `LevelMap.renderTile` method in that way that instead of directly creating a base `Tile` class, we use a factory:

 ```javascript
 renderTile(id, row, col) {